Tjerita Roman: History

 The contents of the magazine also reflected shifting tastes among Chinese Indonesian readers; while publications of the 1910s had often consisted of historical martial arts or cloak-and-dagger stories set in China, Tjerita Roman mainly printed stories written and set in the contemporary Dutch East Indies.
 The magazine also sometimes printed stories or novels by women authors, which was unheard of before the 1920s in the Indies; these included Nyonya The Tiang Ek and The Liep Nio.
 The magazine is considered to be an important part of the golden age of Peranakan Chinese literature.

-At some point another printing firm, Kwee Sing Tjhiang's Paragon Press in Malang, took over the publication of the magazine from Hahn & Co.
-Liem Khing Hoo, who published under the pen name Romaro, was also editor of Tjerita Roman for a time and published many of his novels in its pages.
+At some point, another printing firm, Kwee Sing Tjhiang's Paragon Press in Malang, took over the publication of the magazine from Hahn & Co.
+Liem Khing Hoo, who published under the pen name Romaro, was also the editor of Tjerita Roman for a time and published many of his novels on its pages.
 Soe Lie Pit was another novelist who was editor of Tjerita Roman for a time in the mid-1930s.

 Later the magazine switched printers once again to Niro-Thaysiang in Surabaya.

 The magazine's run ended in 1942 with the Japanese invasion of the Dutch East Indies.
-It was re-launched in January 1949 as Tjilik Roman's (Romance youth).
+It was re-launched in January 1949 as Tjilik Roman's (Romance Youth).